-The California Department of Fair Employment and Housing has updated the state’s criminal background check rules.
+The California Department of Fair Employment and Housing has updated the state’s criminal background check rules to expand California Worker Protections.
 The new rules expand the scope of the Fair Chance Act and let employers know they intend to enforce the new regulations.

 New Legal Requirements